 - You don’t have to use your hands; you can use a small cookie scoop to shape the truffles.

-I hope you enjoyed this dark chocolate truffles recipe made with Bom Bom Fully Baked liqueur!
+I hope you enjoyed this dark chocolate truffles recipe.
+They are super satisfying.

 And as always, may all your dishes be delish!